pixeloven/TRELLIS-Docker/README.md

-# Trellis-Docker
+# TRELLIS-Docker
-Simple startup and management of Trellis in Docker
+Simple startup and management of TRELLIS in Docker